PDF Utils

 book_node.add_child(chapter_node)

-By default, the split PDFs are saved in the directory ./downloads
+By default, the split PDFs are saved in the directory ./downloads.
+You can customize

 has the following format: